Chasing 99%: MNIST without CNN

 Version 4

-Now I increased the Learning Rate which means the optimizer will make more big steps, means more momentum.
+Now I increased the learning rate, which means the optimizer will make more bigger steps, meaning more momentum.
 In some cases this helps because it can potentially move past a local minima due to momentum.
-But in some cases it may overshoot the global minima and prevents it from settling around minima due to momentum, where it constantly juggles back and forth on the valley and hill.
-In this case the accuracy decreased to 95% which means it failed to settle on the minima.
+But in some cases it may overshoot the global minima and prevent the model from settling around the minima, causing it to constantly juggle back and forth on the valley and hill.
+In this case, the accuracy decreased to 95%, which means it failed to settle on the minima.

 1